 The key to having phenomenal workouts is definitely not an overpriced “pre-workout” powder.

-The key to having consistently great workouts is the preparation.
-The worst feeling for a lifter is to train hard and frequently but then see an absolute lack of changes to their physique or with their performances.
+The key to achieving great workouts is thorough preparation.
+The worst feeling for a lifter is to train hard and often but see no changes in their physique or performance.

-On the other hand, the people who are performing tough workouts should get great results from their efforts.
-But for many lifters, this is not the case.
-Why?
-Because training is only 1/4 of the battle.
+Now there are also a healthy amount of people who train hard, but they cannot see the fruits of their labor.
+The reason why is that training is only 1/4 of the battle.
 Optimal results come down to fine-tuning your nutrition, recovery, and mindset as well.
-The percentages of what’s important looks like this:
+The percentages of what’s important look like this:

 Training: 25 percent